IntoCpp/Charlie-PCE-R/README.md

 Some delays may occur due to Azure 'free' services, the page can take a minute or two to show up.

+**PLEASE** visit [Mongoose Publishing - Paranoia page](https://www.mongoosepublishing.com/collections/paranoia) for any information about the game.
+You will not learn much about the game here.
+Paranoia is an underated RPG that did not get published enough in the last 25+ years.
+Please support them to get things going :)

 ## Character generation - how it's done

 It is based on 'The Core Book' (TCB), (Mongoose Publishing/2023) description of how to create characters (Pages 20–25).
 Obviously, it replaces all human actions in the creation by a random decision from The Friend Computer.
 So this is great for NPC or first time player to gain a little time by just giving them pre-made characters.